Start by going to your Uptime Monitors dashboard.

-You’ll notice a pop-up window appear, select “Website” from the select list.
+You’ll notice a pop-up window appears.
+Select “Website” from the select list.

-Now the window just expanded to contain more fields that we’ll go through below.
+Now the window just expanded to contain more fields, which we’ll go through below.

 - Monitor Name – this should be a user friendly name for your website uptime monitor, that will be shown in your uptime reports and will be used to quickly identify your uptime monitor.

 - Website Link – here you’ll have to fill in the HTTP or HTTPS link to the website you wish to monitor.

 - Contact List – you can either use one of your existing contact lists or select [No Contact List / No Notifications] if you don’t wish to be notified when an outage occurs.

 - Keyword – this is an optional field, but if you do set a keyword here our system will look for it on your website.
 If not found, the website will be considered offline.

 - Locations – here you can select where you want your website to be monitored from.